costs and criminal proceeds lecture

 In order to have a general costs regime in civil, we need a yardstick by which to measure litigation costs for everyone.
 So, when it comes time to consider costs by the parties (or sometimes well before then, especially if the matter is novel or is very complex) the court and counsel will decide how complex and time consuming the matter is, generally speaking.
 Below are the categories we look at:

-That looks a bit complex!
-Don't worry, this is something lawyers look at for you, but we are just showing you this so you understand where we are coming from when we say we practice costs consciously.
 Let's say we are defending you for a low value criminal proceeds matter regarding a 2017 Mercedes, a jetski, and $20K in cash that was found in your fridge.
-The Commissioner says the Merc and the jetski are tainted and that the $20K in cash is revenue from your small business 'Methamphetamine for all'.
-You are the only respondent and despite the facts being against you i.e. there is a sign outside your house advertising your small business, you want to fight the forfeiture of your Merc, jetski, and cash.
+The Commissioner of Police says the Merc and the jetski are "tainted" and that $20K in cash is profit from your small business 'Methamphetamine for all' - the Commissioner tends to call class A revenue "profit".
+Now, let's say you are the only respondent and despite the facts being against you (i.e. there was a sign outside your house advertising your small business), you want to fight the forfeiture of your Merc, jetski, and cash.
 Brilliant!
 We love a challenge.

 So, the general costs categorization of criminal proceeds matters is "2".
 Under Part 1 of Schedule 2 above, you can see that the daily recovery rate for a category 2 matter is $2,390.
-We think the above Merc example would be a category 2 matter.
+We think the above Merc example would be a basic category 2 matter.
+Now that we have a measure for the complexity of the proceeding, we need to work out a general measure for the time actually spent doing work on a case of this kind.
+So, below we have another schedule:

 So the categorization of the Merc proceeding is 2B.

-Now each court step we take in the proceeding has a cost associated with it.
+Now, each court step we take in the proceeding has a cost associated with it.
 Below are the main steps we need to be concerned with when considering what a potential cost award against you might look like OR considering what a costs award in your favour might look like:

 So the categorization of the Merc proceeding is 2B.

-Now each court step we take in the proceeding has a cost associated with it.
+Now, each court step we take in the proceeding has a cost associated with it.
 Below are the main steps we need to be concerned with when considering what a potential cost award against you might look like OR considering what a costs award in your favour might look like: